Qualux/cohesion-cms/wp-content/plugins/elementor/readme.txt

 - [Elementor Addons, Themes, and Kits](https://go.elementor.com/wp-repo-description-tab-addons-dozens-of-elementor-addons/) Themes and Kits – created specifically for Elementor.
 - Learn valuable insights and techniques from our [YouTube Channel](https://go.elementor.com/wp-repo-description-tab-youtube-channel/).
 - Access our [Academy](https://go.elementor.com/wp-repo-description-tab-academy-elementor-academy/) and [Help Center](https://go.elementor.com/wp-repo-description-tab-help-center-help-center/) - Find guides, tutorials, and resources to answer your questions and boost creativity.
-- Show your support by [rating us on cohesion](https://go.elementor.com/wp-repo-description-tab-cohesion-plugin-review/).
+- Show your support by [rating us on WordPress](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-review/).
 Your feedback fuels our growth! 🤗
-- If you have questions or need support, visit the [Plugin's Forum](https://go.elementor.com/wp-repo-description-tab-cohesion-plugin-forum/).
+- If you have questions or need support, visit the [Plugin's Forum](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-forum/).
 Elementor Pro users can get 24/7 premium support, or visit [Elementor Website Builder](https://go.elementor.com/wp-repo-description-tab-homepage-elementor-website-builder/).

 == Installation ==

 = Minimum Requirements =

-* cohesion 6.3 or greater
+* WordPress 6.3 or greater
 * PHP version 7.4 or greater
 * MySQL version 5.0 or greater